Lincolnshire: Geography

 Lincolnshire's most well-known nature reserves include Gibraltar Point National Nature Reserve, Whisby Nature Park Local Nature Reserve, Donna Nook National Nature Reserve, RSPB Frampton Marsh and the Humberhead Peatlands National Nature Reserve.
 Although the Lincolnshire countryside is intensively farmed, there are many biodiverse wetland areas, as well as rare limewood forests.
 Much of the county was once wet fenland (see The Fens).

 From bones, we can tell that animal species formerly found in Lincolnshire include woolly mammoth, woolly rhinoceros, wild horse, wolf, wild boar and beaver.
 Species which have recently returned to Lincolnshire after extirpation include little egret, Eurasian spoonbill, European otter and red kite.

 Governance

-Lincolnshire County Council is Conservative controlled, as are six of its seven district councils (Lincoln City Council is controlled by Labour).
+Local government history

+The Local Government Act 1888 established county councils for each of the parts of Lincolnshire – Lindsey, Holland and Kesteven – and came into effect on 1 April 1889.
+Lincoln was made an independent county borough on the same date, with Grimsby following in 1891.

+The Local Government Act 1972 abolished the three county councils and the two county boroughs, effective 1 April 1974.
+On this date, Grimsby and the northern part of Lindsey (including Scunthorpe) were amalgamated with most of the East Riding of Yorkshire and a part of the West Riding of Yorkshire to form the new non-metropolitan county of Humberside.
+The rest of Lindsey, along with Holland, Kesteven and Lincoln, came under the governance of the new Lincolnshire County Council.

+A local government reform in 1996 abolished Humberside.
+The land south of the Humber Estuary was allocated to the unitary authorities of North Lincolnshire and North East Lincolnshire which became part of Lincolnshire for ceremonial purposes, such as the Lord-Lieutenancy, but are not covered by the Lincolnshire police; they are in the Yorkshire and the Humber region.

+The remaining districts of Lincolnshire are Boston, East Lindsey, Lincoln, North Kesteven, South Holland, South Kesteven, and West Lindsey.
+They are part of the East Midlands region.

-Two further districts - North East Lincolnshire and North Lincolnshire - are unitary authorities.
-They were previously districts of Humberside county from 1974.
+North East Lincolnshire and North Lincolnshire are unitary authorities.
+They were districts of Humberside county from 1974.
 In 1996, Humberside was abolished along with its county council.
-However some services in those districts are still shared with the East Riding of Yorkshire ceremonial county, rather than the rest of Lincolnshire.
+Some services in those districts are shared with the East Riding of Yorkshire ceremonial county, rather than the rest of Lincolnshire including Humberside Police, Humberside Airport, Humberside Fire Service, and BBC Radio Humberside.

-Lincolnshire is represented by 11 Members of Parliament (MPs).
-As of the 2019 general election, all 11 constituencies are represented by the Conservative Party.